Best Speech Coaching Apps in 2026

 Cons:

-- Requires a quiet environment for best results (like most voice apps)
+- Needs a quiet environment for accurate speech-to-text

 - Newer to market, so the community is still growing

 Full disclosure: Articulated is our product.
-We have tried to be honest about both strengths and limitations here.
+We've tried to be honest about both the strengths and the gaps.

 2. Speeko

-What it does: Speeko offers guided speech coaching through a library of exercises focused on areas like pacing, volume, and clarity.
-It also includes a teleprompter feature for practicing prepared speeches and presentations.
+What it does: A library of guided exercises covering pacing, volume, projection, and clarity.
+There's a teleprompter mode for rehearsing prepared speeches and presentations.
+Think of it as a structured curriculum you work through.

-Pricing: Free tier available; premium subscription (approximately $13/month or $70/year) unlocks the full exercise library.
+Pricing: Free tier available.
+Premium is around $13/month or $70/year for the full exercise library.

 Pros:

-- Teleprompter mode is genuinely useful for presentation practice
+- Teleprompter mode is genuinely useful if you rehearse prepared remarks

-- Guided lessons feel like working with a coach
+- Guided lessons feel like working with a patient instructor

-- Covers a range of public speaking topics
+- Covers a wide range of public speaking fundamentals

 Cons: